If you want to be a part of the program, a couple of nights ago when I had comedian Adam Corolla on my TV show, it was up in the air.

 They've never pulled a permit.

-They've never dealt with the city.
+They've never dealt with this city.

 They've never dealt with the Coastal Commission.